juxt/astro-website/src/pages/blog/reasons-for-a-stack.md

 we use, but if for each project we choose the technologies completely anew, then the Russian roulette gun gets loaded each time.
-Today might be a JavaScript library exploit, but tomorrow could be the vulnerability in the popular Java library Struts in conjunction with the serialisation library XStream, that resulted in the [Equifax breach](https://cynation.com/the-equifax-data-breach/).
+Today might be a JavaScript library exploit, but tomorrow could be the vulnerability in the popular Java library Struts in conjunction with the serialization library XStream, that resulted in the [Equifax breach](https://cynation.com/the-equifax-data-breach/).